Eugenie de Montijo (1826 - 1920)

 Napoleon III died in 1873.

-Eugénie hopes her son would be able to make a comeback, but instead
+Eugénie hoped her son would be able to make a comeback,

-1879 Louis Napoléon dies in Zoulouland (South Africa).
+but 1879 Louis Napoléon died in Zoulouland (South Africa).

 1880 Eugenie met Queen Victoria's grand-daughter Alix Hessen.